trustmaster/gkeepstats/README.md

 Then you can simply call the script in one of the available ways:

 ```
-python3 gkeepstats.py
+python3 gkeeptodo.py
 # or
-./gkeepstats.py
+./gkeeptodo.py
 ```

 For available command line options see the help page:

 ```
-./gkeepstats.py -h
+./gkeeptodo.py -h
 ```

 ### Authentication

-GKeepStats can use the operating system key ring to save the access token securely.
+gkeeptodo can use the operating system key ring to save the access token securely.
 First time you need to authenticate with your password by running the `login` command:

 ```
-./gkeepstats.py login
+./gkeeptodo.py login
 ```

 If it authenticates successfully and your operating system supports key ring, access token is saved and from the next time onwards you can use it without `login` and password prompt won't be necessary:

 ```
-./gkeepstats.py
+./gkeeptodo.py
 ```

 ### Collecting statistics